theopinard/mlflow-training/README.md

 * `main` branch which will contain the code with the solution
 * `tutorial` branch which contains the code with the ToDo to implement.

-If you got the code from clicking on the vscode or codespace link you are already in the `tutorial` branch.

-You can switch between from main to solution by running:
+If you got the code from clicking on the codespace link you are already in the `tutorial` branch.
+Otherwise you can switch between from main to solution by running:
 ```bash
 git checkout tutorial
 ```